General Outline of Procedures for Host Families of International Students

 2. These students pay tuition directly to the school, after we have issued the F-1 visa.
 The entire fee for the year must be paid in full before the students commence classes.

-4. This $500 is for the room and board of the student while in the household, but all other fees incurred by the student are his or her responsibility.
+4. This home stay fee is for the room and board of the student while in the household, but all other fees incurred by the student are his or her responsibility.
 Personal needs of the student must be paid for by the student such as clothes, school supplies, and personal toiletries.
 All school expenses must also be paid by the student which include such items as school lunches, field trips, sports programs and other miscellaneous expenses.

 5. If the family goes on outings such as dinners, movies, museums, or vacations, the student is responsible for paying fees incurred.
 If the student does not want to attend he may be excused and stay home.
 If age appropriate, students may be at home alone during early evening hours.
 The host family should give the student all pertinent telephone numbers in case of an emergency.